StarttechVentures/Library/README.md

 ### Labels
   Labels  deisgnate the thematic categories of each book.
 I just used amazon.com for those.
 It's just another way to filter and search for books

+  **Update:** The default langauge for our library books is English.
+Books in other langauges, although would be apparent from the title, will have their own label.
+E.g books in Greek, are labeled as "Ελληνικά"